cloudxabide/perplexity-cli-cxa/README.md

 Remember to keep your API key secure and treat it like a password.
 The API key is a long-lived access token that you can use until you manually refresh or delete it.
 </pre>

-Now - I do not simply like to set ENV variables at the command line (as it leaves a trail in .bash_history that could potentially be scraped)
+Now - I do not like to simply set ENV variables with sensitive data at the command line (as it leaves a trail in .bash_history that could potentially be scraped)

 You can add the following to any text file (I choose to use one of my ".bashrc" files
 ```bash